 Are dental X-rays safe?

 Yes, dental X-rays are safe and use very low levels of radiation.
 They are an essential diagnostic tool that helps dentists detect hidden issues like cavities, bone loss, or impacted teeth.
-Modern digital X-rays use even less radiation than traditional ones, and protective measures, like lead aprons, ensure patient safety.
+Today’s digital X-rays are safer than older ones—they use very little radiation.
+Plus, we use lead aprons for extra protection.

 What should I expect during a dental cleaning?

-During a dental cleaning, a hygienist will remove plaque and tartar buildup from your teeth using specialized tools.
+During a dental cleaning, a hygienist will use specialized tools to remove plaque and tartar buildup from your teeth.
 They will then polish your teeth to remove surface stains and apply fluoride to strengthen enamel.
-Your dentist will examine your teeth and gums for signs of decay, disease, or other issues and may recommend X-rays if necessary.
+Your dentist will check your teeth and gums for any problems and may suggest X-rays if needed.

 Schedule an Appointment